 Ally doesn’t charge any monthly maintenance fees and they offer 24/7 live customer service.

-You’ll have access to any Allpoint ATM in the U.S. for free and get reimbursed (up to $10 per statement cycle) for out-of-network ATM fees.
-You can make deposits by direct deposit, wire transfer, mobile deposit, or by sending a check in the mail.
+You’ll have access to any of the 43,000+ Allpoint ATMs in the U.S. You can also make deposits by direct deposit, wire transfer, mobile deposit, or by sending a check in the mail.